 - (a) On 17 September 2014, our Company was incorporated in the Cayman Islands with an authorised share capital of HK\$380,000 divided into 38,000,000 ordinary shares with a par value of HK\$0.01 per share.
-One nil-paid Share was allotted and issued to the subscriber to the memorandum and articles of association of our Company, which was later transferred to Profound on the same date. - (b) On 8 October 2014, ABO acquired (i) the beneficial interest in 36,116, 13,012, 9,998, 9,998, 5,754, 5,198, 5,000 and 4,518 ordinary shares of Sing Fat Construction from Mr. Liu Su Ke, Mr. Lai Kwan Hin, Mr. Kan Yiu Kwok, Mr. Kan Yiu Keung, Mr. Kan Man Hoo, Mr. Yau Shik Fan, Eddy, Mr. Liu Winson Wing Sun and Mr. Chan Lo Kin, respectively, and in consideration, ABO issued and allotted 18,058, 6,506, 4,999, 4,999, 2,877, 2,599, 2,500 and 2,259 shares in ABO, all credited as fully paid, to Mr. Liu Su Ke, Mr. Lai Kwan Hin, Mr. Kan Yiu Kwok, Mr. Kan Yiu Keung, Mr. Kan Man Hoo, Mr. Yau Shik Fan, Eddy, Mr. Liu Winson Wing Sun and Mr. Chan Lo Kin, respectively, on 28 November 2014; and (ii) 2, 2 and 2 ordinary shares of Sing Fat Construction from Mr. Chan Lo Kin, Mr. Kan Yiu Keung, respectively, and in consideration, ABO issued and allotted 2, 2 and 2 shares in ABO, all credited as fully paid, to Mr. Chan Lo Kin, Mr. Kan Yiu Kwok and Mr. Kan Yiu Keung, respectively, on 28 November 2014. - (c) Pursuant to a sale and purchase agreement dated 1 December 2014 entered into among our Company, Profound, Mr. Liu Su Ke, Mr. Lai Kwan Hin, Mr. Kan Yiu Kwok, Mr. Kan Yiu Keung, Mr. Kan Man Hoo, Mr. Yau Shik Fan, Eddy, Mr. Liu Winson Wing Sun and Mr. Chan Lo Kin referred to in item (d) of the paragraph headed "Summary of material contracts" in this appendix, our Company acquired a total of 44,797 ordinary share of US\$1 each in the share capital of ABO from Mr. Liu Su Ke, Mr. Lai Kwan Hin, Mr. Kan Yiu Kwok, Mr. Kan Yiu Keung, Mr. Kan Man Hoo, Mr. Yau Shik Fan, Eddy, Mr. Liu Winson Wing Sun and Mr. Chan Lo Kin, representing the entire issued share capital of ABO and as consideration for the which, (i) the one nil-paid Share then held by Profound was credited as fully paid at par, and (ii) 978,949,999 Shares, all credited as fully paid at par, were allotted and issued to Profound.
+One nil-paid Share was allotted and issued to the subscriber to the memorandum and articles of association of our Company, which was later transferred to Profound on the same date. - (b) On 8 October 2014, ABO acquired (i) the beneficial interest in 36,116, 13,012, 9,998, 9,998, 5,754, 5,198, 5,000 and 4,518 ordinary shares of Sing Fat Construction from Mr. Liu Su Ke, Mr. Lai Kwan Hin, Mr. Kan Yiu Kwok, Mr. Kan Yiu Keung, Mr. Kan Man Hoo, Mr. Yau Shik Fan, Eddy, Mr. Liu Winson Wing Sun and Mr. Chan Lo Kin, respectively, and in consideration, ABO issued and allotted 18,058, 6,506, 4,999, 4,999, 2,877, 2,599, 2,500 and 2,259 shares in ABO, all credited as fully paid, to Mr. Liu Su Ke, Mr. Lai Kwan Hin, Mr. Kan Yiu Kwok, Mr. Kan Yiu Keung, Mr. Kan Man Hoo, Mr. Yau Shik Fan, Eddy, Mr. Liu Winson Wing Sun and Mr. Chan Lo Kin, respectively; and (ii) 2, 2 and 2 ordinary shares of Sing Fat Construction from Mr. Chan Lo Kin, Mr. Kan Yiu Kwok and Mr. Kan Yiu Keung, respectively, and in consideration, ABO issued and allotted 2, 2 and 2 shares in ABO, all credited as fully paid, to Mr. Kan Yiu Kwok and Mr. Kan Yiu Keung, respectively, and in consideration, ABO issued and allotted 2, 2 and 2 shares in ABO, all credited as fully paid, to Mr. Chan Lo Kin, Mr. Kan Yiu Kwok and Mr. Kan Yiu Keung, respectively. - (c) Pursuant to a sale and purchase agreement dated [●] entered into among our Company, Profound, Mr. Liu Su Ke, Mr. Lai Kwan Hin, Mr. Kan Yiu Kwok, Mr. Kan Yiu Keung, Mr. Kan Man Hoo, Mr. Yau Shik Fan, Eddy, Mr. Liu Winson Wing Sun and Mr. Chan Lo Kin referred to in item (d) of the paragraph headed "Summary of material contracts" in this appendix, our Company acquired a total of 44,797 ordinary share of US\$1 each in the share capital of ABO from Mr. Liu Su Ke, Mr. Lai Kwan Hin, Mr. Kan Yiu Kwok, Mr. Kan Yiu Keung, Mr. Kan Man Hoo, Mr. Yau Shik Fan, Eddy, Mr. Liu Winson Wing Sun and Mr. Chan Lo Kin, representing the entire issued share capital of ABO and as consideration for the which, (i) the one nil-paid Share then held by Profound was credited as fully paid at par, and (ii) [REDACTED] Shares, all credited as fully paid at par, were allotted and issued to Profound.

-Immediately after completion of the share transfer referred to in item (c) above, our Company then became the holding company of our Group.
+Immediately after completion of the share transfer referred to in item ([c]) above, our Company then [became] the holding company of our Group.

-5. Changes in share capital of subsidiaries
+4. Changes in share capital of subsidiaries

-The subsidiaries of our Company are listed in the Accountant's Report, the text of which is set out in Appendix I to this prospectus.
-Save for the alterations described in paragraph headed "Corporate reorganisation" above, no changes in the share capital of the subsidiaries of our Company took place within the two years immediately preceding the date of this prospectus.
+The subsidiaries of our Company are listed in the Accountant's Report, the text of which is set out in Appendix I to this [REDACTED].
+Save for the alterations described in paragraph headed "Corporate reorganisation" above, no changes in the share capital of the subsidiaries of our Company took place within the two years immediately preceding the date of this [REDACTED].

-6. Repurchase of our Shares by our Company
+5. Repurchase of our Shares by our Company

-This section includes information required by the Stock Exchange to be included in the prospectus concerning the repurchase of our Shares by our Company.
+This section includes information required by the Stock Exchange to be included in the [REDACTED] concerning the repurchase of our Shares by our Company.